ConceptaNjolima/MyTNTResources/Stretch topics/API Requests.md

 ## Explain: What is an API service (15 minutes)

 * Definition of an API service

 * What is a RESTful API?

+* Request object

+  * Differences between GET, POST, PUT, DELETE

-* OAuth 2.0 for secure APIs
+* Brief overview of OAuth 2.0 for secure APIs

+  * What is an access token?
+Bearer token?
+Refresh token?

 ![RESTAPI](./rest-api.png)